We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 If you’re using the DIY kit, carefully read the instructions at the top of the form.
 The first sections will ask for basic personal information and the details of any existing court orders.
 Question 14 will ask if one parent will have sole responsibility for all major decisions, certain major decisions, or will opt for joint decision-making.
 Question 14A asks if the child will spend time with both parents.
 Provide a reason for your choice.

-The next part of the application will ask for essential information about the children involved in the consent order.
-You will then need to detail how significant parenting considerations will be handled.
-This includes the children’s living arrangements and decision-making around education, health and other major issues.
+The next part of the application will ask about the children involved in the consent order.
+You’ll then work out the details around your preferred living arrangements and how you’ll manage major decisions.

 Question 25 requires the applicant to certify that there are no allegations or risk of child abuse.
 After completing this section, both parties sign the Statement of Truth.